-PARACHUTE GENERAL INFORMATION
+PARCHUTE GENERAL INFORMATION

-National Parachute is proud of its fine line of Pilot Emergency Parachutes.
+National Parachute is proud of its line of Pilot Emergency Parachutes.
 When you receive your new parachute system, please check the following:

-- ➤ Weight and airspeed limitations are listed on the orange warning label attached to the pocket under the "National" monogram on inboard side of right shoulder.
-Removal of this label voids all warranties and the TSO.
-Fold warning label into pocket when wearing parachute, otherwise display label. - For ease of access, the packing data card & TSO ID tag are located adjacent to warning label, inside the riser cover on right shoulder. - ➤ You may have received extra comfort pads with your parachute.
-They are provided for possible future use (i.e. convert from Thread-Thru hardware to snaps. - ➤If parachute is purchased with the GRF (seat pad) option, the "standard" long leg pads are provided.
-Pads can be installed by the user if GRF is removed. - >Laundering instructions for sheepskin option: - 1) Rinse with cool water. - 2) Wash in warm, soapy water for 3 minutes. - 3) Rinse in warm water (twice). - 4) Squeeze out excess water (do not twist) air dry, then brush. - >Seat or Chair models require supplemental packing instructions.
+► Weight and airspeed limitations are listed on the orange warning label attached to the front bottom of the container as it is worn.
+Removal of this label voids all warrantees and the TSO.

+► For ease of access, the packing data card is located above the right main lift web under the riser cover.

+► You may have received extra comfort pads with your parachute.
+They are provided for possible future use (i.e. convert from Thread-Thru hardware to snaps).

+► If parachute is purchased with the GRF (seat pad) option, the "standard" long pads are provided.
+Pads can be installed by the user if GRF is removed.

+- ► Laundering instructions for sheepskin option: - 1.
+Rinse with cool water. - 2.
+Wash in warm, soapy water for 3 minutes. - 3.
+Rinse in warm water. - 4.
+Squeeze out excess water (do not twist), air dry, and then brush.

+Seat models require supplemental packing instructions.